PSAC BC education program – expense entitlements for courses

 - Private Accommodation Allowance $50.00

-Union School: Only members residing more than 60km outside of the union school location will be considered in travel status and provided with accommodation.
+Union School: Only members residing more than 80km outside of the union school location will be considered in travel status and provided with accommodation.
+The travel status distances information listed above also applies.

 Family Care Expenses